psirvarolli/psirvarolli/README.md

 👋 Hi there!
-I’m Patricia — a former Scrum Master turned Front‑End Developer, with 6+ years navigating the tech world and now passionate about turning ideas into interactive, pixel‑perfect experiences.
+I’m Patricia — a former Scrum Master turned Front‑End Developer, with 6+ years navigating the tech world and passionate about turning ideas into interactive experiences.